 “There was once a wide, windswept place, near nowhere and close to forgotten that was filled with all the things that no one wanted.”

 So begins the tale of the Tin Forest where an old man lives who tidies the rubbish and dreams of a better place.
 With faith, ingenuity and hard work, he transforms a junkyard into a wondrous, tropical rainforest.
 The children loved reading this story and enjoyed looking at and finding expanded noun phrases in the text.
 The children then had a go at writing their own expanded noun phrases about the rainforest.
 We then improved our writing by including adverbs and prepositions to say where something is.

 Following on from this, the children planned and wrote a letter inviting imaging they were the old man inviting his friend to come and visit them in the rainforest.
 We made sure we included in our writing all the skills we had been practising writing.
 These included expanded noun phrases, adverbs and prepositions.
 Finally we edited and improved our letters to ensure they were the very best that they could be.
 We worked with a talk partner to help check our writing too.

-This half term Year three’s Key Instant Recall facts are; To know by heart 2, 3, 4, 5, 6, 7 and 8 x tables facts and the corresponding division facts.
+This half term Year three’s Key Instant Recall facts are; to add and subtract up to 3 digit numbers using the column method.
+Children will also be adding and subtracting 10 and 100 mentally from any given 2 or 3 digit number.
 We have been practising these both in the classroom and outside through fun, active Burn 2 Learn games.
-Year 3 love playing these games which deepen their knowledge and understanding of recalling time tables facts.
+Year 3 love playing these games which deepen their knowledge and understanding of these key facts.